-While x-rays will be necessary during your endodontics treatment, we use an advanced computerized system, called digital radiography.
+While x-rays will be necessary during your endodontic consultation or treatment, we use an advanced computerized system, called digital radiography.
 Digital radiographs are exposed using up to 90 percent less radiation compared to conventional film based dental x-rays.
 These digital images can be enhanced and magnified increasing the quality of treatment.

 Our newest addition to the office is the Carestream CBCT scanner.
 The CT machine allows for imaging in three dimensions.
 The ability to visualize a tooth from every direction aids in all phases of therapy.
 From diagnosis to treatment, the CBCT scanner has been instrumental to elevating our standard of care.